Expert Bed Bug Preparation

 - Clothing on hangers may be left in closets if the space between the items is large enough to allow the heated air to circulate.
 Arrange hanging items to open up air space between them.

-Bed Bug Prep For Larger fabric items – linens, towels, blankets, etc.
+Bed Bug Heat Prep For Larger Fabric Items, Curtains etc.

 These items should be left in the area being heated, because they are likely to shelter bed bugs.